sejpalkalpesh/eth-signer/README.md

 ```
 Transaction on [etherscan.io](https://ropsten.etherscan.io/tx/0x826a52e59431a4be8780807cdd09da01d0dbbb00848fd7c9dff8383869c7372c)

-> Example 2: Transfer 0.01 ETH from AWS KMS managed Ethereum Account to another Ethereum Account. ( Please, do make you have sufficient balance in Account before executing the example code.)
+> Example 2: Transfer 0.01 ETH from AWS KMS managed Ethereum Account to another Ethereum Account. ( Please, do make you have sufficient balance in the Account before executing the example code.)
 (Using EIP-1559 Dynamic fee transaction)
 ```python
 import boto3
 from eth_signer.signer import AWSKMSKey